anuota/S2DS-2023/README.md

 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+├── notebooks          <- pipeline1_main and pipeline2_main are the main Jupyter notebooks that contain the working model │   ├── outdated       <- draft notebooks of team members │   └── supplementary  <- Additional 'clean' notebooks for the project.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+├── reports
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   ├── illustrations  <- .jpg files that are used in main notebooks │   └── figures        <- Generated graphics and figures that are used in notebook │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
 ├── src                <- Source code for use in this project.
-    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
+    ├── data           <- Scripts to download or generate data │   ├── make_datasets_allpytrends.py
+    │   ├── preprocess_keywords.py
+    │   └── make_dataset.py
     │
     ├── features       <- Scripts to turn raw data into features for modeling